Designing and Evaluating a Conversational Agent for Early Diagnosis of Alzheimer's Disease and Related Dementias: Conclusion

 \textbf{Agent Interaction Behavior.} $\;$ We analyzed the agent-led transcripts to assess whether the agent covered all required topic scripts, whether its utterances were appropriate and safe, and how it adapted its questions and follow-ups.
 We developed a detailed annotation guideline for evaluating agent utterance quality, informed by prior work on conversational quality assessment \cite{finch-etal-2023-dont}.
 The guideline covers five dimensions: (1) \textit{Topic script coverage}, and (2) \textit{Topic script alignment}, (3) \textit{Response politeness}, (4) \textit{Correct understanding of patient/informant input} and (5) \textit{Provision of opportunities for participants to respond}.
 The full annotation guideline is provided in \ref{appendix:annotation_guideline}.
-Following this guideline, we applied an LLM-as-a-judge \cite{chen-etal-2024-humans} approach to automatically annotate all agent utterances, using Claude 4 Sonnet \cite{claude4}.
-To verify these results, two trained human annotators independently coded a random subset of ten interviews (five each) and compared their judgments to the automated annotations.
+Given the scale of the dataset, we used an LLM-based annotation approach \cite{chiang-lee-2023-large} to label all agent utterances, as a pragmatic aid to support large-scale analysis.
+Following the guideline, we automatically labeled all agent utterances, using Claude 4 Sonnet \cite{claude4}.
+To assess the reliability of these automated annotations, two trained human annotators independently annotated a randomly sampled set of five interview transcripts (\texttt{P9}, \texttt{P33}, \texttt{P15}, \texttt{P28}, \texttt{P31}).
+Each interview contains about 50--60 agent utterances (Table~\ref{tab:utterance_count}), resulting in several hundred agent utterances used for agreement analysis.
+Human annotations were then compared against the LLM labels to evaluate alignment and to contextualize the reliability of the automated coding.
+We computed inter-rater agreement using both raw agreement (i.e., the proportion of identical labels) and Krippendorff’s $\alpha$ \cite{krippendorff2011computing}, which is a chance-corrected measure, between each human annotator and the LLM as well as between the two human annotators.
+Agreement was calculated separately for each annotation dimension.